 1. Explore the Cause in Therapy

 Psychotherapy is a supportive step in the healing process.
-Exploring the causes of feeling dead inside, like taking out the weeds from a garden.
+Exploring the causes of feeling dead inside is like taking out the weeds from a garden.
 In order for you to fully understand yourself, you have to get to the root causes.
 Once the root is identified, you can start to pull the weeds and lay the foundation for new growth.

 2. Consider Medication

-Medication may cause someone to feel dead inside, but when medications are not the reason for these feelings, they can help to relieve these feelings.
+Certain medications may cause someone to feel dead inside, but when medications are not the reason for these feelings, they can help to relieve these feelings.
 Medications such as antidepressants work to produce chemicals in our brain, called neurotransmitters, that we may be lacking.
 When our brain chemicals are more plentiful, our mood can greatly improve.

 3. Utilize Grounding & Breathwork Techniques